saultcollege/mysql-syntax-basics/README.md

 # MySQL Syntax Basics

-This is the GitHub repository for the [MySQL Basics book](https://saultcollege-mysql-syntax-basics.netlify.com/).
+This is the GitHub repository for the [MySQL Syntax Basics book](https://saultcollege-mysql-syntax-basics.netlify.com/).